-- For November 2014 NMAT result, six (6) weeks after the test date
+- For October or November NMAT results: six (6) weeks after the test date

-- For March 2015 NMAT result, four (4) weeks after the test date
+- For March or April NMAT results: four (4) weeks after the test date

 To maintain confidentiality, the ERF is given only to the examinee or to an authorized representative.
 If you will personally pickup your ERF, you must present a valid ID.
 If a representative will request and/or pickup your ERF, the following documents should be presented: